-- Before inspecting, removing, or installing the propeller, remove the spark plug caps from the spark plugs.
-Also, place the shift control in neutral, turn the main switch to "OFF" (off) and remove the key, and remove the cord from the engine shut-off switch.
-Turn off the battery cutoff switch if your boat has one. - Do not use your hand to hold the propeller when loosening or tightening the propeller nut.
+Before inspecting, removing, or installing the propeller, place the shift control in neutral, turn the main switch to "OFF" (off) and remove the key, and remove the clip from the engine shut-off switch.
+Turn off the battery cut-off switch if your boat has one.

+Do not use your hand to hold the propeller when loosening or tightening the propeller nut.
 Put a wood block between the anti-cavitation plate and the propeller to prevent the propeller from turning.